Frequently Asked Questions

 Who can nominate?

-All current students, staff, faculty and alumni can nominate SCU members that they believe have contributed to the University.
-In 250 words or less, tell us why we should honor your nominee in a Broncos Read poster.
-Be sure to explain any work or projects the nominee is involved with that furthers the University's mission and/or how the nominee embodies Conscience, Competence, and Compassion-and loves to read.
+All current students, staff, and faculty can nominate SCU members that they believe have contributed to the University.
 There is no limit on the number of nominations an individual can make.

 Who is eligible for nomination?